Trixinity/Trixinity/README.md

 I tend to stick with a few projects till they are done, see the ones I am currently working on here:

 - [`Artisea`] - a new artist dashboard for drawing freelancers.
-Queue management, WIP review and much more.
+Queue management, WIP review, and much more.
-- [`TR1-X13`] - a discord moderation bot for my Dutch discord community server.
+- [`TR1-X13-V2`] - a Discord LLM bot which can chat with users and keep track of user engagement in a guild, integrating a [`Postgresql`] database.
 - [`V8N8 Events`] - a website for an event organising organisation.

 <!----------------- LINKS --------------->